PetrValenta92/my-first-responsive-site/README.md

 ### Continued development

-In the future I'd like to update the layout to be responsive!
-Also I would like to get involved with possible "meal deal" offers.
-A discount will appear based on combinations of meals ordered.
-I would also like to link the app to a local database.
-This will store orders, assign them identification numbers, collect customer information and then offer them the same meals as the last order.
+In the future I'd like to update the Teams section layout with GRID technology to be more responsive.

 ## Author